DanielSpeir/Rust/README.md

 # Rust

-Rust is a lightweight, but full-bodied, router for PHP 5.3+.
+Rust is a simple, full-bodiedvrouter for PHP 5.5+.

 ## Goals